 It mostly affects women, but if it occurs in males, candidiasis affects the head of the penis and the foreskin.
 It can lead to inflammation of the head of the penis, known as balanitis.

 Oral thrush affects the mucous membranes, for example, of the mouth.

 Here are some key points about male candidiasis.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Although Candida normally lives on the skin and mucous membranes, if there is an overgrowth it can cause symptoms that vary depending on the part of the body affected.1
+- Candida normally lives on the skin and mucous membranes, but if too much grows, it can cause symptoms.

-- Risk factors that make candidiasis more likely include antibiotics, corticosteroids, immunosuppression, diabetes, poor hygiene, using too many cleansing products.
+- Risk factors include the use of antibiotics or corticosteroids, immunosuppression, diabetes, poor hygiene, using too many cleansing products.

-- Genital candidiasis is not considered to be a sexually transmitted infection, although sexual transmission of Candida can occur during vaginal intercourse.
+- Genital candidiasis is not considered a sexually transmitted infection (STI), but transmission can occur during vaginal intercourse.

 - Oral or local antifungal treatments can be used to treat candidiasis.

 - Good hygiene practices can help prevent it.